Skip to content

 Idempotency keys

 Network retries are a fact of life on serverless platforms, behind load balancers, and on flaky mobile connections.
-For unsafe methods — POST, PUT, PATCH, DELETE — a blind retry can charge a card twice or create a duplicate order.
-As of 0.37.0 the idempotency() middleware gives those requests an exactly-once guarantee: the client sends a unique Idempotency-Key header, and DaloyJS makes sure the side effect runs at most once no matter how many times the request is replayed.
+For unsafe methods (POST, PUT, PATCH, DELETE) a blind retry can charge a card twice or create a duplicate order.
+The idempotency() middleware gives those requests an exactly-once guarantee: the client sends a unique Idempotency-Key header, and DaloyJS makes sure the side effect runs at most once no matter how many times the request is replayed.

-It is built-in and dependency-free — built on Web Crypto and the Web-standard Request/Response — so it runs unchanged on Node, Bun, Deno, Cloudflare Workers, and Vercel Edge.
+It is built-in and dependency-free, built on Web Crypto and the Web-standard Request/Response, so it runs unchanged on Node, Bun, Deno, and Cloudflare Workers.
 The behavior mirrors the IETF Idempotency-Key HTTP Header Field draft and the conventions used by major payment processors.

 Quick start